Women's suffrage in Colorado: After state suffrage

 Women were involved in supporting reforms in Colorado after they won the vote.
 Many of these reforms were related to the welfare of children, women's rights, and temperance issues.
 Sanitation of the state also improved after women's suffrage.
 Women also ran for office, with three women representatives elected in 1894: Clara Cressingham, Carrie C. Holly, and Frances S. Klock.
 By 1906, more than half of Colorado counties had women school superintendents.

+The Colorado State Equal Suffrage League (CSESL) existed for two years.
+It sponsored The Colorado Woman, a periodical edited by Prof. Grace Espy Patton, the first issue published in December 1894.

 The Colorado Equal Suffrage Association (CESA) stayed together after women won the vote in Colorado so that suffragists could help activists in other states.
 Colorado suffragists also testified in front of the United States Congress and served as delegates to political party conventions.
 In 1896, a national survey of women's officeholding in the United States was published and crowned both Colorado and Kansas as the "banner states" for women's right to hold office.